Faith overtones in Occupy protests but leaders wary

 The cathedral, closely linked to the financial community, shut its doors and considered clearing out the protesters.

-The debate led two leading clerics to quit and prompted several Anglican bishops and other Christian denominations to criticize the cathedral for not showing more support.
+The debate led two leading clerics to quit and prompted several Anglican bishops and other Christian denominations to criticise the cathedral for not showing more support.

-"Church denominations very rarely criticize another church at all, let alone publicly," said Jonathan Bartley, co-director of the theological think tank Ekklesia in London.
+"Church denominations very rarely criticise another church at all, let alone publicly," said Jonathan Bartley, co-director of the theological think tank Ekklesia in London.

 Archbishop of Canterbury Rowan Williams, head of the Church of England and the worldwide Anglican Communion, stepped in on the protesters' side and said Vatican proposals for sweeping reforms to the world economic system offered possible options.